Skip to content

 n6 Portal

-First, install npm:
+First, install npm and yarn:

-$ apt-get install -y nodejs npm
+$ sudo apt-get install -y nodejs npm

-$ npm i npm@latest -g
+$ sudo npm i npm@latest -g

 Install dependencies and build GUI application: